Certified Mortgage Specialist For Originators

 Would you like to catch errors in your documentation before submitting to underwriting?

-By completing this training and with practice you’ll be able to explain to any borrower how all their fees are calculated using a hand-held calculator.
-Relying on your software is a necessity as a new MLO.
+By completing this training and with practice you’ll be able to explain to any borrower how all their fees are calculated using a calculator.

-But soon you’ll realize that software does make mistakes and if not corrected by you, can and will prevent your loans from closing on time.
+You’ll soon you’ll realize that softwares do make mistakes and if not corrected by you, can and will prevent your loans from closing on time.

 At your next sales meeting pass out a dummy fees worksheet and loan estimate and pick a line item from it and then ask your people to explain to you how a particular line item is calculated.
 Be prepared for some wild explanations!